 The minor Privacy Studies offers you an opportunity to engage in this interdisciplinary field, introducing you to, among others, ethical, legal, economic, technical and medical approaches to privacy.

-From smartphones to cloud computing, Big Data to social media, the exploding use of information technology and its many applications will be a source of massive social, legal and economic change for years to come.
-In the past, privacy has primarily been addressed from a single perspective.
-However, we increasingly aware that privacy has many facets, and researchers and professionals worldwide are working together to address privacy from a truly interdisciplinary approach.
+From smartphones to cloud computing, big data to social media, the exploding use of information technology and its many applications will be a source of massive social, legal and economic change for years to come.
+In the past, privacy was primarily addressed from a single perspective.
+However, we are increasingly aware that privacy has many facets, and researchers and professionals worldwide are working together to address privacy from a truly interdisciplinary approach.

 Privacy has both high societal and academic relevance, and the minor Privacy Studies offers students excellent career perspectives, a broad education in interdisciplinary methodology, and trains both their academic skills and research competences.